Campbell Manning, LPC

 People who know me understand I am as happy when I am at 136 Milestone Way as I am when I’m at home-I can’t honestly call it “work” since I am so happy when at Hope For Families.
 It is my hope this is evidenced in this backstory and in sessions in the pink office, should you have the occasion to have one with me!

 Campbell has a BA from the University of Virginia and received her Master’s degree from Clemson University.
-She is a Licensed Professional Counselor (LPC).
+She is a Licensed Professional Counselor (LPC) and a Licensed Addiction Counselor (LAC).
 Campbell has all the right qualifications, and because she has been through it herself (TWICE), she understands exactly what it’s like.